 Tablature (or 'tab' for short) is one of the most popular ways of writing music.
 It's like a map, showing you which strings and frets to play.

 Reading tab is like looking down at the strings on your guitar.
-The thickest string is nearest to you, and the thinnest one is furthest away.
+The thickest E string is nearest to you, and the thinnest e string is furthest away.

-For example, in many chords, you shouldn't strum the big E-string (the thickest one).
-When this happens, the string is marked with an "X" on the chord diagram.
+For example, in many chords, you shouldn't strum the E-string (the thickest one).
+When this happens, the string is marked with an "X" in the chord diagram.
 You can avoid strumming that string, or use your fingers (or thumb) to mute the unwanted strings by touching them lightly.

 Check out this video and our blog post for more information about reading guitar tabs.

 Next up: Practice and Play modes